deadlyvipers/dojo_rules/introduction.md

-Hello, I am new here.
+Hello, I am new here, and I like the Electives path.